olliequ/olliequ.github.io/_projects/finalproject.md

 I've made it interactive such that:
 - Hovering over box gives you details on which country, city, and medal tally you're looking at.
 This is useful considering the chart is big, and you can get easily lost!
 - There is another visualization below.
 By default, it shows the amount of medals ever collected in total for all nations, split by the type of medal. **When you click on a box** though, this visualization will instantly update to the medal tally for that specific nation at that specific Olympic Games host city.
 - Furthermore, when you click on a box all other boxes 'fade away' -- that is, their colour dims and the box you've selected vividly changes colour and becomes apparent.
+To get the colours back, just click away from a square (click white empty space).

 I think this visualization dashboard is really visually appealing.
 I think it's also useful for spotting trends.
 I found it interesting for example that when a given nation performs in a city of their own, they have a higher medal count than if they were competing in a different city.
 Look at GBR's performance in the London games, Australia's performance in the Sydney games!